 With time this would have pushed the CSHC into oblivion.
 So in September 2014 indexation came back.
 And the income thresholds have been indexed every September ever since.

 So you would think that increasing the income thresholds would make more Australians eligible for the CSHC.

 But the indexation is offset by another change in the opposite direction.
-Since January 2015 deemed income from super pensions is now included in your adjusted taxable income (ATI).
-This increases your ATI and hence makes it harder to pass the income test.
+Since January 2015 deemed income from superannuation in pension mode is now included in your ATI and hence makes it harder to pass the income test.

 Adjusted Taxable Income

 Your adjusted taxable income (ATI) is your

 2 – foreign income not taxed in Australia, plus

 4 – employer-provided fringe benefits (if exceeding $1,000), plus